 “An Alternative Reply to the Free-Rider Objection Against Unconditional Citizenship Grants” in Ethics and Public Policy, edited by Jonathan Boston.
 Canberra: The Australian National University Press, 2011.

-This chapter explores the "free-rider objection" againts universal and unconditional welfare provisions.
+This chapter explores the "free-rider objection" against universal and unconditional welfare provisions.
 The free-rider argument is based on considerations of justice: It tells us that it is unfair that some people benefit from the effort and work of others without contributing something of comparable importance to the common enterprise from which all citizens stand to gain.
 Fundamentally, the chapter examines the normative basis of social and economic rights.

 Gender involves an array of beliefs, stereotypes, and behavioral norms that, to different degrees, shape personal experience by influencing motivation.
 This article’s basic hypothesis is that this shaping process plays an important role in a woman’s decision to participate in political violence.
 The social disapproval that follows a woman’s behavioral “deviations” activates a psychological mechanism that mediates between the woman's raw emotion caused by her inability to meet society’s expectations, on the one hand, and the resolve to become a suicide bomber, on the other.
+The chapter also analyzes philosophical justifications and rejections of violence as a means for political resistance.

 “Work-Lovers, Freedom, and Basic Income” (Contemporary Political Theory 9: 4, 2011).